lhbikos/ReCenterPsychStats/docs/05-tIndSample.md

 #   alternative <chr>, p.signif <chr>
 ```

 From this output we learn that the value of the *t*-test is 1.423 and is non-significant *p = 0.148*.
 We are 95% confident that the mean diference falls between -0.102 and 0.618.
-Because this thresshold crosses zero, we cannot be certain that the true difference in means is not zero.
-Here's how I would represent these results in a statistical string: $t(110) = 1.423, p = 0.158, CI95 (0.102, 0.619)$.
+Because this threshold crosses zero, we cannot be certain that the true difference in means is not zero.
+Here's how I would represent these results in a statistical string: $t(110) = 1.423, p = 0.158, CI95(0.102, 0.619)$.

 Calculating the Cohen's *d* as the effect size.